-Amsterdam is a city renowned for its liberal attitude, and perhaps the best example about this is its legalized prostitution.
-In its famous Rossebuurt, or Red Light District, hundreds of girls ply their trade at “the world’s oldest profession” from behind glass windows.
+Amsterdam is a city renowned for its liberal attitude, and perhaps the best example of this is its legalised prostitution.
+In its famous Rossebuurt or Red Light District, hundreds of girls ply their trade at “the world’s oldest profession” from behind glass windows.

 Prostitution Laws in Amsterdam:

 While prostitution has been legal in the Netherlands since 1830, new laws introduced in 2000 make it much more clear in the way business must be legally conducted.
 Prostitutes have licenses and pay taxes, are monitored by police and health authorities and have access to free or low-cost medical care.
 This allows the practice to stay open and official, and thus more easily regulated.

 There are three red-light districts in Amsterdam, but in this instance, we are referring to the oldest, largest, and most storied.
 The neighbourhood lies between Centraal Station and Neumarkt.
 As you head in that direction, you’re sure to notice when you’ve arrived by the change in… ahem… window displays.

 Aside from the obvious, there are many things to see in Amsterdam’s Red Light District.
 The merely curious will want to take it all in.
 For the more than merely curious, there are multiple sex shops (perfect for taking home a risque souvenir).
 If you are even more adventurous in your curiosity, there are many live sex shows, peep shows and video booths, including the most famous: